-2023-A Certified Budget - Disbursements during the year ended June 30, 2023 exceeded the amounts budgeted prior to the budget amendment in May in the public safety, culture and recreation, general governmental, capital projects and business type functions.
-Additionally, the City exceeded amounts budgeted at year end in the public works, general government and capital project functions.
+2024-A Certified Budget - Disbursements during the year ended June 30, 2024 exceeded the amounts budgeted prior to the budget amendment in December in the business type function.
+Additionally, the City exceeded amounts budgeted prior to the budget amendment in March in the culture and recreation function and business type function and the budget was exceeded prior to the amendment in May in the business type function.
 Chapter 384.20 of the Code of Iowa states, in part, "Public monies may not be expended or encumbered except under an annual or continuing appropriation."